 Course Requirements: Each student must enroll in a seminar or proseminar (if available) every semester of residence.
-In their first year, they may enroll in history lecture courses in their area of specialization.
+In their first year, they may enroll in History lecture courses in their area of specialization.
 Undergraduate lecture courses may not be taken for credit after the first year of graduate study.

-Language Requirements: Students must complete two years of study in one African language (or demonstrate equivalent proficiency by examination).
-Students must fulfill the M.A. language requirement with an African language.
+Language Requirements: Students must fulfill the Second-Year Review language requirement with an African language.